-Special precautions for safe use in the target species:
+Special precautions for safe use in the target species

-If more than 10 mg of thiamazole per day is required animals should be monitored particularly carefully.
+If more than 10 mg per day is required animals should be monitored particularly carefully.

-Use of the veterinary medicinal product in cats with renal dysfunction should be subject to careful benefit:risk assessment by the clinician.
-Due to the effect thiamazole can have on reducing the glomerular filtration rate, the effect of therapy on renal function should be monitored closely as deterioration of an underlying renal impairment may occur.
+Use of the veterinary medicinal product in cats with renal dysfunction should be subject to careful risk:benefit assessment by the clinician.
+Due to the effect thiamazole can have on reducing the glomerular filtration rate, the effect of therapy on renal function should be monitored closely as deterioration of an underlying condition may occur.

-Haematology must be monitored due to risk of leucopenia or haemolytic anaemia before initiating treatment and closely afterwards.
+Haematology must be monitored due to risk of leucopenia or haemolytic anaemia.

-Any animal that suddenly appears unwell during therapy, particularly if it is febrile, should have a blood sample taken for routine haematology and biochemistry.
-Neutropenic animals (neutrophil counts <2.5 x 109/L) should be treated with prophylactic bactericidal antibacterial drugs and supportive therapy.
+Any animal that suddenly appears unwell during therapy, particularly if they are febrile, should have a blood sample taken for routine haematology and biochemistry.
+Neutropenic animals (neutrophil counts $<2.5 \times 10^9$ /I) should be treated with prophylactic bactericidal antibacterial drugs and supportive therapy.